EliAndrewC/l7r/setting/l7r.md

 She spent considerable time there, getting to know the members of Lady Sun's celestial administration, and learning the ways of the Realm of Day.

 Eventually Nanube requested an audience with Lady Sun.
 She explained to Amaterasu the true hidden purpose of her visit.
-That Lord Moon desired a Shard of Pure Sunlight, undiluted such that only Lady Sun can provide, to remind him of her presence when they are apart.
+That Lord Moon desired a Shard of Pure Sunlight, undiluted such as only Lady Sun can provide, to remind him of her presence when they are apart.

 Nanube explained that Lord Moon was too proud to admit that he desires such a thing, and that he would never express such vulnerability himself, never make such an admission of need.
 Nanube was sent, therefore, to attempt to determine which members of Lady Sun's celestial administration might be bribed, coerced, or corrupted into helping him obtain what he seeks.